Modern Action logo

 3 min read

-The Hotel Fees Transparency Act of 2025, also known as Bill S314, is a proposed law aimed at making hotel pricing more straightforward for consumers.
-By requiring hotels to disclose all mandatory fees upfront, the bill seeks to eliminate hidden costs that often surprise guests at checkout.
+The Hotel Fees Transparency Act of 2025 aims to make hotel pricing clearer for everyone.
+By requiring hotels and short-term rentals to show the full cost upfront, it seeks to eliminate hidden fees that surprise travelers at checkout.

 What This Bill Does